richardbumbury/results-js/README.md

 ## `Issue`

-The `Issue` class is an integral part of the `Result` library,  designed to represent and manage errors or problems encountered during the execution of operations within applications.
+The `Issue` class is an integral part of `Results`,  designed to represent and manage errors or problems encountered during the execution of operations within applications.
 It acts as a sophisticated mechanism for error handling, offering a structured approach to capturing and dealing with issues that arise, thereby enhancing application robustness and maintainability.

 ### Role and Usage